efixler/scrape/README.md

 pulls the source from the repo via `go install` and the `latest` tag, so, this build will not be up to date with local changes.

+By default, the Docker will run using an in-memory database.
+This can be changed by modifying the arguments passed to `scrape-server` in the Dockerfile `ENTRYPOINT`.

-The docker will mount a local folder called `docker/data` and bind that to the container for file storage.
+The `docker-run` make target docker will mount a local folder called `docker/data` and bind that to the container for file storage.
+If you want to use a file-based db you can use this directory, or update the `Makefile` to mount the desired local directory.

 ## Roadmap
 ### TODOs

-- Bulk fetch in the web server
+- ~~Bulk fetch in the web server~~
   - Test and benchmark concurrency options for bulk fetch
+- ~~Optimize SQLite for both file-based and in-memry storage~~
 - Enforce TTL eviction and/or DB capacity limits
       - TTL currently only forces a re-fetch after TTL expiry
 - Headless fallback for pages that require Javascript
+- RSS Feed parsing and retrieval of URLs referenced in RSS feeds
 - Expose more configuration items as needed
   - Database path
   - Default TTL
 - Add an adaptor for MySQL
-- Maybe compress text content in the DB, if this can meaningfully reduce size
+- Compress text content in the DB, probably using zstd if this can meaningfully reduce database size -- text content entries can be relatively large.